postcss/autoprefixer/README.md

 > have the same behavior on each form element across different browsers, and
 > some do not support it at all.

+### Why Autoprefixer uses CoffeeScript?

+JavaScript is very popular, but this is the same reason why its syntax does not evolve.
+There are entire Internet with a lot of legacy code, which browser developers must support.
+If developers will add some wrong feature, it can be removed in next versions, it must be supported for a very long time.
+This climate is very bad for innovation.
+To create new, we need to experiment and to choose.

+So, JavaScript haven’t event basis syntax features, which are in another languages like Ruby or Python.
+There is no string interpolation, short lambda syntax, foreach statmenet for arrays, string and arrays slicing, etc.

+With JavaScript preprocessors like CoffeeScript or TypeScript we can bring innovation back.
+We can add new operator and use it right now, without waiting for support in any browsers.

+Autoprefixer was written on pure JavaScript before.
+But CoffeeScript made Autoprefixer code much more clean and readable.
+Often 2 lines of code become 1.

+Don’t afraid CoffeeScript.
+It is just a new syntax, not another language (like ClojureScript).
+You can open [examples on CoffeeScript.org] and start to code.
+After a week your eyes will adjust and you will see, that CoffeeScript are more clean and readable.

+Situation with CoffeeScript and Javascript is absolutly same as with CSS preprocessors and postprocessors.
+How we can develop CSS postprocessor and avoid JS preproccesor :).

+[examples on CoffeeScript.org]: http://coffeescript.org/

 ## Usage

 ### Grunt